Dual Mechanisms for Heterogeneous Responses of Inspiratory Neurons to Noradrenergic Modulation: Mathematical Modeling and Preliminaries

-Near the singular limit $\delta\to 0$, the full solution trajectories travel near $M_{ss}$ on the superslow timescale until they reach the nonhyperbolic points on $M_{ss}$ - such as Hopf or saddle-node bifurcations (denoted as $L_{ss}$) of the slow layer problem \cref{eq:pBC_ICa_slowlayer} - where Fenichel's theory (GSPT) breaks down.
+Moreover, GSPT analysis also yields the \emph{slow layer problem} (see \cref{eq:pBC_ICa_slowlayer} in Appendix \hyperlink{appC}{C}), whose equilibrium points form a one-dimensional subset of $M_s$ called the \textit{superslow manifold} $M_{ss}$: \RED{ } Near the singular limit $\delta\to 0$, the full solution trajectories travel near $M_{ss}$ on the superslow timescale until they reach the nonhyperbolic points on $M_{ss}$ - such as Hopf or saddle-node bifurcations (denoted as $L_{ss}$) of the slow layer problem \cref{eq:pBC_ICa_slowlayer} - where Fenichel's theory (GSPT) breaks down \cite{fenichel1979}.
 For further details of these subsystems and their derivations, please refer to Appendix \hyperlink{appC}{C}.
 For brevity, we do not show the detailed constructions of singular orbits, which are solution segments of singular limit systems.
 Instead, we present orbits of the full system \cref{eq:pBC_ICa_slow} and refer to different segments as being governed by various subsystems derived from the GSPT analysis, evolving under the fast, slow, or superslow flow.
 For further details on constructing singular orbit and using singular limit systems to understand the nature of the oscillations in the full system, see, e.g., \cite{Desroches2012,phan2024mixed}.

+\RED{ In addition to using the reduced subsystems as described above, we also exploit the full four-timescale structure of the model through a complementary viewpoint within the framework of GSPT \cite{Nan2015}.
+Specifically, we separate the system into the two-timescale voltage subsystem $(v, n, h)$ and the three-timescale calcium subsystem $(ca, ca_{tot},l)$, analyze each using its natural timescale separation, and couple the results via two-parameter bifurcation analysis, following \cite{wang2017timescales,wang2020complex}. }